A day to Remember

 “On the seventh day, God rested from all His work…It still remains that some will enter that rest, and those who formerly had the gospel preached to them did not go in because of their disobedience.
 Therefore, God again set a certain day, calling it Today…” Hebrews 4:4, 6, 7

 “To whom did God swear that they would never enter His rest if not to those who disobeyed?”
 Hebrews 3:18 “Since the promise of entering His rest still stands, let us be careful that none of you be found to have fallen short of it…Now we who have believed, enter that rest, just as God has said.”
 Hebrews 4:1, 3

 “There remains, then, a Sabbath rest for the people of God; for anyone who enters God’s rest, also rests from his own work, just as God did from His.
 Let us, therefore, make every effort to enter that rest, so that, no one will fall by following their example of disobedience.
 For the word of God is living and active…” Hebrews 4:9-12

 Worshipping God “Today” becomes a growing in grace Sabbath “rest” by walking in the footsteps of Christ, 24/7.
-When God’ commandments come alive in human heart, the ten laws inscribed on tables of stone are not abolished or replaced but are animated dynamically in Christian lives.
+When God’s commandments come alive in the human heart, the ten laws inscribed on tablets of stone are not abolished or replaced but are animated dynamically in Christian lives.

-Looking to the future, John the Revelator pictured the simple beauty of membership in the family pf God.
-These are the “saints” who “obey God’s commandments and remain faithful to Jesus.”
-See Revelation 14:12
+Looking to the future, John the Revelator pictured the simple beauty of membership in the family of God.
+“This call for patient endurance on the part of the saints who obey God’s commandments and remain faithful to Jesus.”
+Revelation 14:12

 The Desire of Ages, Chapter 29